KarteeshKumarV/ansible-powervc/docs/source/installation.rst

 IBM PowerVC Ansible modules have to be used remotely.

-These Modules will be installed on the remote machine from which will be connecting to the IBM PowerVC.
+These Modules have to be installed on the remote machine from which it will be connecting to the IBM PowerVC.

 Auth information can be passed either in a config file or directly in the playbook.